AymoneKouame/fitbit_etl_pipeline/README.md

 # ETL Pipeline - Data Flow
 This ETL process assumes inputs are JSON Files loacated in a Google Cloud Bucket.

-## Data Ingest Summary
 Files are delivered via a Google Bucket in the RDR.
 One file = data for one data type for one day for one participant in .json format.

-## ETL Summary
+## ETL Process Summary
  - 1 Import all necessary libraries
  - 2 Create a Federated table with 'CSV' external config based on the JSON file uris (location path in GC) (the federated table will be deleted/overwritten for each new batch of files)
  - 3 Batch load the federated table to a staging table, ensuring usage of pseudo column _FILE_NAME in GBQ SQL (the staging table will be deleted/overwritten for each new batch of files)
  - 4 Using GBQ parse the JSON file into tables following the project requirements
- - 5. Load the final tables to Google Big Query (the final tables will be appended with each new batch of parsed data)
+ - 5 Load the final tables to Google Big Query (the final tables will be appended with each new batch of parsed data)

-# Running the ET pipeline example.
+## Running the ET pipeline example.
 URIS = {
     'DAILY_ACTIVITY_SUMMARY': "gs://fake_bucket_id/{yyyy}/{mm}/{dd}/FITBIT/DAILY_ACTIVITY_SUMMARY/NA/ACTIVITY_MEASUREMENTS/*",
     'HEARTRATE': "gs://fake_bucket_id/{yyyy}/{mm}/{dd}/FITBIT/HEARTRATE/NA/VITAL_MEASUREMENTS/*",